Tennis technology: Strings

 Pierre Babolat was the inventor of the earliest strings.
 He produced strings that were made from sheep intestines ("natural gut").
 Natural gut was later constructed with cow's intestines and remains one of the high performing strings in the world, still used by some of the greatest players of all time, such as Roger Federer and Novak Djokovic.

 In efforts to create a more economical option, synthetic reproductions of gut were made ("syn gut"), generally out of nylon.
 Synthetic guts are generally defined by their single-cre nylon construction, though technically, multifilament strings, defined by their multi-core construction are also synthetic guts.

 In 1991, Luxilon produced the first polyester string, called Big Banger.
 In 1997, a predecessor string, ALU Power, would win its first grand slam at the French Open in the racquet of Guga Kuerten.
 These polyester strings offered a few key advantages, from improved control to superior durability, but their primary strength was spin potential, offering such a noticeable advantage over tradition gut that Pete Sampras would dub the string "Cheatalon."
 Polyester strings are the most popular strings today, both at recreational level and on the professional tour, with recent slam champions, Carlos Alcaraz and Jannik Sinner both choose to exclusively string their racquets with polyester strings.

 Balls

 Originally the tennis ball consisted of rough cloth strips tightly bound together.
 Eventually the cloth strips became the core, wrapped in twine and covered by a finer cloth or felt hand-stitched around it.
 In 1972, at the request of Lamar Hunt to televise World Championship Tennis, the tennis ball was manufactured with the optic yellow felt.
 Now yellow tennis balls are mass-produced for high performance at minimal costs.

+Electronics Integration

+The integration of image computation into tennis technology started in 2002 with the ATP and WTA tour's use of the hawkeye system and the US Open's use of hawkeye in 2006.
+As technology evolved, in 2020 Wimbledon, used the integration of AI through the use of audio sensors and image recognition to generate highlights of match data after each match.
+However, the US Open in 2020 was the first to use the AI electric line calling system, or Live ELC, that is now used in every grand slam tournament.
+This image computation system has now replaced human line judges in all grand slams except the French Open, as well as major ATP events.